Founder, Kitts Underwear

 Inspiring Women Network

-Nour, a graduate of the Lloyds Bank Social Entrepreneurs Programme and a Fellow of Cornwall SSE, has establihed a multi-cultural women's group, aiming to improve the quality of life for women and girls living in Cirnwall by developing their potential and creating opportunities, promoting equality, cultural diversity community cohesion and social inclusion.
+Nour, a graduate of the Lloyds Bank Social Entrepreneurs Programme and a Fellow of SSE Cornwall, has establihed a multi-cultural women's group, aiming to improve the quality of life for women and girls living in Cornwall by developing their potential and creating opportunities, promoting equality, cultural diversity community cohesion and social inclusion.

 The Cornish Seaweed Company

-Caro is a Lloyds Bank Social Entreprenurs Programme graduate and Fellow of Cornwall SSE.
+Caro is a Lloyds Bank Social Entreprenurs Programme graduate and Fellow of SSE Cornwall.
 Her company sustainably harvests seaweeds from remote Cornish coastal areas and delivers related educational talks and employment opportunities.
 Her am is to target all those interested in local, healty, natural foods, from consumers to food producers, restaurants and delicatessens.

 The Village Harvest

 The Village Harvest is a project stirring the pot to create knowledge and awareness of asylum seekers and refugees in Australia.
 Founder, Sarah Planken is currently developing the venture as part of her participation in the 2013 Incubator Program with SSE Australia.

 Bristol's Community Bike Cafe and Workshop

 An innovative, effective and empowering solution making therapy available to all.